zhenyuliu-hunnu/astro-theme-retypeset/src/content/posts/Markdown Style Guide-en.md

 ---
 title: Markdown Style Guide
 published: 2025-03-08
-updated: 2025-03-20
+updated: 2025-03-23
 tags: ["Guide"]
 pin: 1
 lang: en
 abbrlink: markdown-style-guide
 ---

-Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
+Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Retypeset.

 ## Headings